rsvim/rfc/1-TUI/1-Widget.md

 ## Design

-The widgets design is deeply influenced by [Qt](https://www.qt.io/) GUI framework:
+The design of TUI engine is deeply influenced by [Qt](https://www.qt.io/) GUI framework:

 - Ownership between parent and children.
 - Coordinate system (shapes and layers).
-- Keyboard/mouse events dispatching.
+- Keyboard/mouse events dispatching and handling.

 ## Ownership